 “We have been talking about Halloween now for a couple of weeks,” Hoover said.
 "We read a step-by-step guide."

 Zachary wants to celebrate and Hoover lets him lead.
 She goes trick-or-treating, but stays in the car.
 He knock on doors, collects candy, and hangs out with friends, but when he feels overwhelmed, Zachary takes a break with mom.

 “Last year, he went out for quite a while with his friends.
 There were a couple times where he had to go in the car,” she said.
 “I spend hours and hours planning for what could happen.
 Most of it doesn’t happen but I plan in case.”

 Even with preparation, they face obstacles.
 Zachary feels wary about people in masks, so Hoover asks his friends to show their faces before they wear them.

-For mom Jamie Davis Smith, whose 11-year-old daughter, Claire, is on the autism spectrum, Halloween planning has been a game-changer, too.
-Last year, Claire became upset when she saw her brother in his Hogwarts robes.
+For mom Jamie Davis Smith, whose 12-year-old daughter, Claire, is on the autism spectrum, Halloween planning has been a game-changer, too.
+Two years ago, Claire became upset when she saw her brother in his Hogwarts robes.

 “We worked with her therapists ... to get her used to the costume by having him change in front of her and wearing it while doing ordinary things like his homework where she could see.
 It worked well,” Smith told TODAY via email.

-Claire loves dressing like a princess, collecting candy, and spending time with friends.
+Claire loves dressing up, this year she'll be an astronaut, collecting candy, and spending time with friends.
 Smith helps to make the experience fun, by asking other children to take off a mask or hide a creepy prop.